romantomjak/packer-proxmox-template/README.md

 This is the [preseed.cfg](preseed.cfg) that will be used to create the virtual machine template.
 It makes some assumptions such as what the root password should be (hint: it's `toor`) and a few other things, so be sure to check it out and modify to fit your needs.

+## Virtual machine initialization

+Cloud-init is the industry standard multi-distribution method for cross-platform instance initialization.

+This is the [cloud.cfg](cloud.cfg) that will be used to configure the virtual machine on first boot.

+Note that `cloud_init_public_ssh_key` variable will be used to replace the placeholder value `PACKER_CLOUD_INIT_PUBLIC_SSH_KEY` with your actual public key in `cloud.cfg` file.
+This is to avoid commiting public key into a git repository.

 ## Creating a new VM Template

 Templates provide an easy way to deploy many VMs of the same type.